mahmoudi-1798/IronKey/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## About IronKey
+## About the Development of IronKey
-IronKey is a password management project that prioritizes local storage and security.
-It aims to provide users with a simple and efficient way to manage their passwords without the need for third-party applications.
-By keeping your password data on your local device, IronKey ensures that you have full control over your sensitive information.
+This project is built upon the foundation laid by @heydyvex, this project has seen substantial development and customization on my part.
+The result is an even more robust and enhanced version.

 ## Getting Started